ricmmartins/azure-governance-made-simple/guide/policy.md

 ![azure-policy-4](../images/azure-policy-4.png)

-**Evaluation order**
+**Order of evaluation**

-Requests to create or update a resource through Azure Resource Manager are evaluated first by the Policy.
-The policy creates a list of all the assignments that apply to the resource and evaluates the resource against each definition.
-The policy processes several of the effects before forwarding the request to the appropriate Resource Provider.
-This avoids unnecessary processing by a Resource Provider when a resource does not meet the Policy's projected governance controls.
+Requests to create or update a resource through Azure Resource Manager are evaluated by Policy first.
+Policy creates a list of all assignments that apply to the resource and then evaluates the resource against each definition.
+Policy processes several of the effects before handing the request to the appropriate Resource Provider.
+Doing so prevents unnecessary processing by a Resource Provider when a resource doesn't meet the designed governance controls of Policy.

 **Disabled** is checked first to determine whether the policy rule should be evaluated.

 **Append** is then evaluated.
 Since append can change the request, a change made by append can prevent an audit or denial effect from triggering.
 Append is used to add additional fields to the requested resource during creation or update.
 A common example is to add tags to resources such as costCenter or to specify allowed IPs for a storage resource.

 **Deny** is then evaluated.
 When assessing denial before the audit, double registration of an unwanted appeal is avoided.
 Deny is used to avoid a resource request that does not match the standards set through a policy definition and the request fails.

 **Audit** is then evaluated before the request goes to the Resource Provider.
 The audit is used to create a warning event in the activity log when evaluating an unsupported resource, but not for the request.

 After the resource provider returns a success code, AuditIfNotExists and DeployIfNotExists evaluate to determine whether additional compliance logging or action is required.

 **AuditIfNotExists**

-AuditIfNotExists enables auditing on resources that match the if condition, but does not have the components specified in the details of the then condition.
+AuditIfNotExists enables auditing on resources that match the **if** condition, but does not have the components specified in the **details** of the **then** condition.

 **DeployIfNotExists**

 Similar to AuditIfNotExists, DeployIfNotExists performs a model deployment when the condition is met.

 Reference: [https://docs.microsoft.com/en-us/azure/governance/policy/overview](https://docs.microsoft.com/en-us/azure/governance/policy/overview)